-Much of my recent work tackles a set of questions concerning normativity in art and art appreciation.
-For instance, when exactly do an artwork’s invitations amount to an ethical flaw?
-How do these ethical flaws affect appreciation, or contribute to the work’s aesthetic value?
-What kind of ontological relation has to hold between artistic values from different domains to establish a meaningful interaction between them?
-Do artistic attempts to make unwarranted responses normative for appreciators amount to aesthetic flaws?
-Some of this work intersects with other areas of interest outside of value theory traditionally construed, such as feminist philosophy, the philosophy of race, and metaphysics.

-Recent and Upcoming Talks

-My work is in aesthetics and ethics; much of it tackles values and normativity in art and art appreciation.
-For instance, when exactly do the invitations an artwork makes to its audience render the work immoral?
-How do these ethical flaws affect the work’s aesthetic value?
+My work is in aesthetics and ethics; much of it tackles values and what philosophers call ‘normativity’ in art and art appreciation.
+For instance, when exactly do the invitations an artwork makes to its audience make the work unethical?
+How do these ethical flaws affect the work’s aesthetic value, if at all?
 What kind of relation has to hold between different kinds of artistic values, such as ethical and aesthetic values, to make that relation metaphysically interesting?
 Some of this work relates to other areas, such as feminist philosophy, the philosophy of race, and metaphysics.

 Recent and Upcoming Talks